Best CRM Software Providers 2019 - Reviews, Pricing & Features

 - Help Desk Software – Software that helps companies provide support by creating tickets that can be assigned to agents who engage with customers through email, web chat, social media, or telephone.

-Pipedrive is a cloud-based CRM software that simplifies sales processes and contact management.
-Prices range from $15 to $59/month.
+Pipedrive is a cloud-based CRM software that helps businesses improve customer relations & sales systems.
+Prices range from $15–$59 per user, p...
 View Profile

 Freshsales CRM enables users to track leads, monitor deals, and run sales campaigns.
-Prices range from $19-$65/user/month.
+Annual pricing ranges from $12 to $79/month.
 View Profile

-Salesforce is a CRM platform that allows users to utilize customer information for their business growth.
-Prices range from $25 to $300/user/month.
+Salesforce is a CRM platform that enables businesses to manage all aspects of customer relations.
+Prices range from $24–$300+ per user, per year.
 View Profile

 Infusionsoft by Keap automates sales, marketing, and business processes.
 Prices range from $199-$399/month + $499-$1,999 (one-time coaching fee).
 View Profile